By Leo Wolfson, political reporter

-By a unanimous voice vote, the U.S. Senate voted to discontinue the practice of changing the clock twice a year and to make Daylight Saving Time permanent beginning in 2023.
+In March, by a unanimous voice vote, the U.S. Senate voted to discontinue the practice of changing the clock twice a year and make daylight saving time permanent beginning in 2023.
 The benefits of getting rid of standard time include longer afternoon daylight in the winter months.

-The bill has two more hurdles to clear before it can become a law.
-The House must pass the bill and if it did, then it would go on to President Biden’s desk.
+The federal Sunshine Protection Act has two more hurdles to clear before it can become a law.
+The House must pass the bill and if it did, then it would go on to President Joe Biden’s desk.
 It is unclear if he supports the measure.

 More than two-thirds of Americans want to stop the twice-a-year time change, according to a recent poll.